cathiele/rpngo/USER_GUIDE.md

   support multiple view windows and even text-based plotting
 - `bin/tinygo/serialonly` - A stripped down build for  microcontrollers that uses serial communication only.
-- `bin/tinygo/ili9341` - A tinygo microcontroller build that still uses serial for input, and a ili9341 color LCD for output.
+- `bin/tinygo/ili9341` - A TinyGo microcontroller build that still uses serial for input, and a ili9341 color LCD for output.
 Full-featured.
-- `bin/tinygo/picocalc` - A tinygo microcontroller build that targets a [PicoCalc](https://www.clockworkpi.com/picocalc).
+- `bin/tinygo/picocalc` - A TinyGo microcontroller build that targets a [PicoCalc](https://www.clockworkpi.com/picocalc).
 Full-featured.